max-gartz/hf-tasks/README.md

 ### Solution Approach
 For the sake of simplicity I am choosing text classification which has a wide range of real world application, especially on social media in the context of content moderation and sentiment analysis.
-I will be using the `bert-base-uncased` model from Hugging Face and finetune it on the `tweet_eval` dataset.
+I will be using the `distilbert-base-uncased` model from Hugging Face and finetune it on the `tweet_eval` dataset.
 The application will then be a simple gradio app that takes a text input (corresponding to a tweet) and classifies the tweet into a set of emotions (anger, sadness, joy and optimism).
 In real life, with access to the twitter/X API, this could for example be used to classify sentiment for a particular stock or product and inform investment decisions.

 ### Infrastructure
-I will be using AWS for this task.
-After running a training job on sagemaker, the model will be deployed on sagemaker endpoints and the app will be hosted on ECS Fargate.
+I used AWS for this task.
+I created a simple gradio app deployed on an ECS Fargate cluster.
+The app invokes the text classification model endpoint hosted on a SageMaker endpoint.
+The app is secured with AWS Cognito and a load balancer in front of the ECS frontend service.

+I set up Identity federation to authenticate with AWS from the CI pipeline (`.github/workflows/ci.yaml`), which, next to some basic code quality control, builds a docker image for the app defined in `./frontend`.

-The infrastructure will be defined in Terraform and the deployment will be automated using GitHub Actions.
+The infrastructure is defined with terraform in the `./terraform` directory.
-Docker images for training and deployment will be built using GitHub Actions and pushed to ECR.
-Authentication with AWS will be done using Identity Federation.
+It is split into 3 configurations:
+- `./terraform/backend` - which sets up the s3 bucket for the remote terraform state (saving its own state locally)
+- `./terraform/base` - which sets up some basic infrastructure like vpc, s3 buckets and ecr repositories.
+- `./terraform/deployments` - which deploys the ECS Fargate cluster, the app, the SageMaker endpoint as well as a load balancer and cognito.

+The reasoning for this is that this provides a simple way of deploying the infrastructure in stages.
+The deployments configuration can only be deployed after the base configuration has been deployed and the respective images are built and pushed to the ECR repositories.

+As a side note, I used Philipp Schmid's [terraform module](https://registry.terraform.io/modules/philschmid/sagemaker-huggingface/aws/latest) to deploy the SageMaker endpoint.
+I had to do some modification though to allow for newer versions and therefore copied the module code into the `./terraform/deployments/modules/huggingface_sagemaker` directory.

 ---